-ST. LOUIS, MISSOURI -- The recent ransomware attack on the Colonial Pipeline is a security breach of deep concern – particularly as it could have been prevented.
+ST. LOUIS, MISSOURI -- The recent ransomware attack on the Colonial Pipeline is a security breach of deep concern – particularly as it could have been limited.

 According to a media statement from Colonial Pipeline, the company admitted it was forced to take ‘all pipeline operations’ offline after falling victim to ransomware that infected its IT systems, threatening the supply of refined petroleum products – including gasoline, diesel and jet fuel – across the US Eastern Seaboard.

 However, the installation of simple hardware known as HardSec – or Hardware-based Security – could have deterred the remote attackers from exploiting flaws in the Colonial system.

 “The lack of adequate cybersecurity on a critical system such as the Colonial Pipeline is deeply concerning, and could have been dramatically reduced,” states Dr. Ron Indeck, CEO of Q-Net Security.

 “Consumers should be asking why Colonial Pipeline Company had not taken the simple step of installing hardsec devices to secure such a vital and sensitive piece of US infrastructure,” he said.